 "I want to have my product team own the roadmap, but open it up for other team members to see or provide comments/requests.

 They've continued to limit this feature [...]
 So if you're a team of 30 people, with 5 product folks, and 25 others who you want to share the roadmap with so the team is in the loop, you have no way to do that."

 Canny doesn’t charge per seat.
 Instead, you pay based on customers that actually give you feedback.

 So, you’re paying based on the value you get out of the tool from your users—not the number of employees that need to access it.

 Learn more about Canny’s pricing here.

 Here at Canny, we have customers all the way from 2-person startups to multi-billion dollar companies like Lyft and Compass.

 How Compass uses Canny to inform product decisions and build a community between internal teams and their customers.

 Read their story

-Start your trial today and try Canny free for 14 days—or reach out to us for a demo to see Canny in action.
+Get started with Canny for free, or reach out to us for a demo to see Canny in action.